In this article you will learn:

 Histamine-triggering foods such as aged cheese, dried fruit, etc. that are either high in histamine or trigger a histamine reaction will interfere with your sleep because histamine is stimulatory as a neurotransmitter.
 The body also produces the most histamine around 3 in the morning, so if you are waking up around this time you may want to look into your lifestyle and nutrition.

-If you need help auditing your current sleep schedule, routine, supplements and lifestyle don't be afraid to reach out for a free discovery call and let's get in touch.
+If you need help auditing your current sleep schedule, routine, supplements and lifestyle don't be afraid to get in touch.